 About planning enforcement

-Sometimes a developer will undertake work without permission or fail to keep to the terms of the permission they have been given; this is often referred to as a breach of planning control.
-Where a breach has occurred, we have power to take enforcement action if it is in the public interest to do so.
-Enforcement is, however, discretionary and not all breaches will result in formal action being taken.
+Sometimes a developer will undertake work without permission or fail to keep to the terms of the permission they have been given.
+This is a breach of planning control.
+Where a breach has happened, we can take enforcement action if it is in the public interest to do so.
+Not all breaches will result in formal action being taken.

-When we investigate an alleged breach, an assessment is made to determine what action, if any, is necessary.
+When we investigate an alleged breach, an assessment is made to work out what action, if any, is necessary.
 In many cases where a breach has taken place, there is no adverse effect on the character of the surrounding area, or on residential amenity.
-In these circumstances, we may decide not to take formal enforcement action simply to regularise a development which is otherwise acceptable.
+We may then decide not to take formal enforcement action.

-Where a breach has occurred and action is required, we will usually attempt to resolve the matter through negotiation, rather than immediate statutory action.
-This may involve the submission of a retrospective application or a requirement to take steps to address specific problems with a development.
+Where a breach has occurred and we are taking action, we will usually try to resolve the matter through negotiation, rather than immediate statutory action.
+This may involve a retrospective application or a requirement to take steps to address specific problems with a development.
 In cases where a breach is serious or must be brought under control and it cannot be resolved informally, we will take appropriate formal action.

-We will often monitor development and other work being carried out to ensure that planning requirements are being met, but there is also an important role for the public in alerting us to any problems that may occur.
+We will often monitor development and other work being carried out to make sure planning requirements are being met, but there is also an important role for the public in alerting us to any problems that may occur.
 We welcome the reporting of potential breaches by members of the public.